AntonTurt/volunteer-platform/README.md

 # Volunteer Management Platform

-A web-based platform for managing volunteers, tracking hours, and collecting feedback.
+A web-based platform for Abalze Bristol, to help them with managing volunteers, tracking hours, and collecting feedback.

 ## Setup Instructions